emsesp/docs/MQTT.md

 Based on which EMS devices are present EMS-ESP will subscribe its respective topics, named after the device.
 For example `boiler`, `thermostat` etc. Commands can be sent to EMS-ESP on this topic using the payload format `{"cmd":<cmd> ,"data":<data>, "id":<n>}`.
 The `id` can be replaced with `hc` for some devices that use heating circuits, and represented either as a string or a number. `cmd` is one of the commands listed in the [Commands](API) section and `data` can be a string or numeric value.

+With Home Assistant, Thermostat commands can also be sent to control individual heating circuits via sending a mode string or temperature number to a topic `thermostat_hc<n>`.

 ## Monitoring the MQTT queues

 If you want more precise monitoring of the MQTT traffic I suggest using [MQTT Explorer](http://mqtt-explorer.com/).
 The console command `show mqtt` will show the status of the MQTT service and also the topic subscriptions and outbound publishing queue.